Are Ghost Energy Drinks Bad for You? An Ingredient Analysis

 Artificial flavors have been shown in research studies to have toxic effects in animals, as documented in our review of Red Bull.

-Sucralose is an artificial sweetener that was shown to cause negative changes to insulin function in a
+Sucralose is an artificial sweetener that was shown to worsen insulin function in a clinical trial published in the Nutrition Journal.

 Folic acid is a synthetic form of vitamin B9 shown to be associated with a slightly increased risk of prostate cancer in a 2012 meta-study.

-Overall, while this product may be fine in moderation, we consider Ghost Energy to be bad for you due to all of the questionable added ingredients highlighted above.
+Overall, we consider Ghost Energy Drinks to be bad for you due to all of the questionable added ingredients highlighted above.

-We also find it to be a questionable marketing strategy for a brand to declare their energy drinks are “No BS” while containing preservatives, an artificial sweetener, artificial flavors and citric acid.
+We also find it to be a questionable marketing strategy for a brand to declare their energy drinks are “No BS” while containing preservatives, an artificial sweetener, citric acid, and potentially artificial flavors.

 Real People Try Ghost Energy